Bayern & Dortmund hold talks for out-of-contract PSG right-back Meunier | Goal.com

 Bayern Munich and Borussia Dortmund are both interested in signing Thomas Meunier when his Paris Saint-Germain contract expires at the end of the season.

-Both Bundesliga sides held discussions with Meunier’s entourage when PSG travelled to Dortmund for the first leg of their Champions League last-16 clash in February.
+Both Bundesliga sides held discussions with Meunier’s entourage before PSG played Dortmund in the first leg of their Champions League last-16 clash in February.

 Dortmund are keen to secure a replacement for Real Madrid loanee Achraf Hakimi, who is expected to return to the Santiago Bernabeu when his two-year deal comes to a close in the summer.